spineo/nexus-oss-2/README.md

 Nexus configuration under _Capabilities -> Yum: Configuration_.
 The UI Configuration involves the following steps:
 ```
 Log into the Nexus UI as 'admin'
-Navigate to 'Administration' -> 'Capabilities'
+Uncollapse the 'Administration' section
+Click on 'Plugin Console' and verify that the 'Nexus Yum Repository Plugin' is installed
+Click on 'Capabilities'
 Add a 'Yum: Configuration' capability with path to createrepo/mergerepo, check 'Enabled'
 Add a 'Yum: Generate Metadata' capability for each repository/hosted group, check 'Enabled'
-Navigate to 'Administration' -> 'Scheduled Tasks'
+Click on 'Scheduled Tasks'
 Add a 'Yum: Generated Metadata' task for each repository/hosted group, recurrence or run manually
 ```
 The above steps enable generation of Yum metadata (see also the [Sonatype Docs](https://books.sonatype.com/nexus-book/reference/yum-configuration.html) and a [Yum Example Usage](https://books.sonatype.com/nexus-book/reference/yum-example-usage.html))

 ### Test by Adding an RPM
-Simple instructions to create an RPM include:
+Simple instructions to create an RPM (to be added)

 ### Configure Host Yum Repo